(A couple of months later)

 "Does your mother still work for the city council?"

-"I don't know, ask her," Natsuo snorted and turned his gaze toward the window, when the blandness of the outside scenery provided a much more interesting view than the room he was in.
+"I don't know, ask her," Natsuo snorted and gazed out the window, when the blandness of the outside scenery provided a much more interesting view than the room he was in.

-He watched birds fly across the sky, flapping their wings in complete harmony as they made their way to the horizon.
-Natsuo imagined himself flying with them, sailing through the clouds as he broke free from his troubles.
+He watched birds fly across the sky, flapping their wings in complete harmony as they traveled towards the horizon.
+He imagined himself flying with them, sailing through the clouds as he broke free from his troubles - no more rules, no more demanding parents, nothing to hold him back.

 "Why don't you count these for me?"

-The social worker gave him a piece of paper containing math problems from a higher-level course.
-The student laughed stiffly as he took it, quickly calculating the correct responses as he read them.
+The counselor gave him a piece of paper containing math problems from a higher-level course.
+Natsuo laughed stiffly as he took it, quickly calculating the correct responses in his head as he read them.

 "Why bother?
-It won't change anything," he muttered bitterly.
+It won't change anything," he muttered, his tone becoming more bitter.

 "Can you solve them or are they too difficult for you?"